bridgetownrb/bridgetown/bridgetown-website/src/_docs/deployment.md

 your site go live.

-Bridgetown's included site template automatically provides a Rake task you can run to build both your Webpack bundle and your website.
+Bridgetown's included site template automatically provides a Rake task you can run to build both your frontend bundle and your static website.
 Simply run

 ```shell
 bin/bridgetown deploy